alexdmoss/plausible-on-kubernetes/README.md

 2. I set up some kustomization with a SecretGenerator so that whenever I change secret values, the system restarts to pick it up.
 3. Found that the separate smtp server was not required when using Sendgrid - the app I assume picks up directly from there instead of going local to the cluster.
 4. I switched out `latest` tags for pinned versions.
 This is good practice to get into imho - less surprises / more deterministic, versus needing to review and keep up to date yourself.
+5. I needed to edit my `Type: LoadBalancer` `Service` to `spec.externalTrafficPolicy: Local`.
+This affects evenness of load balancing a little, but I think this will be tolerable.

 ---